secreek/ideahub/docs/spec.md

 #### `Connection` ☢

-All elements in Ideahub .
+All elements in Ideahub are connect-able.
 Referencing is preferred again copying.

 Attributes: